Photo Credit: iStock/photoguns

 The Second Circuit agreed with the lower court that Muller did not supply facts from which a jury could find actual copying.
 Muller did not show access, probative similarity, striking similarity, or any other element that would demonstrate copying.

-Based on this lack of evidence, the Second Circuit affirmed the lower court, finding that Twentieth Century Fox did not infringe Muller’s copyright.
+The court affirmed the lower court decision, finding that Twentieth Century Fox did not infringe Muller’s copyright.

 Horror Inc. v.
 Miller (2018) – Works Made for Hire and the Termination Right

 Horror Inc. v.
-Miller addressed a unique right that copyright owners have only recently been able to take advantage of – the termination right.
-This case concerned the termination right in section 203 of the Copyright Act, under which a creator may terminate all agreements executed on or after January 1, 1978, that license or transfer any of the exclusive rights granted by the Act.
-But, in most cases (excluding the right of first publication) a creator may only do so 35 years after the agreement took effect.
-The creator has a five-year window to make this termination.
+Miller addressed a unique right that copyright owners have only recently been able to take advantage of: the termination right.
+In section 203 of the Copyright Act, a creator may terminate all agreements executed on or after January 1, 1978, which license or transfer any of the exclusive rights granted by the Act.
+But, in most cases (excluding the right of first publication) a creator may only do so 35 years after the effective date of the agreement.
+Additionally, the creator has a five-year window to make this termination.

-In this case, Miller, the credited screenwriter of the original Friday the 13th screenplay, assigned his rights in the screenplay to Horror Inc. The agreement did not mention authorship of the screenplay.
+In this case, Miller, the credited screenwriter of the original Friday the 13th screenplay, assigned his rights in the screenplay to Horror Inc. The assignment agreement did not specify his authorship of the screenplay.

 More than 30 years later, Horror Inc. sought a declaratory judgment that Miller prepared the work as a work made for hire.
-If this was the case, Miller never held authorship rights in the work and didn’t have the right to terminate Horror Inc’s use of the work.
+If this was the case, then Miller would not have authorship rights in the work and would not have the right to terminate Horror Inc.’s rights to the work.

 A court looks to several factors to determine whether a work is a work made for hire.
 Here, the court found that the screenplay was not a work made for hire because it was not specially commissioned as a work made for hire in a signed written agreement, and Miller did not prepare the screenplay as Horror Inc.’s employee or within the scope of any such employment.
 Even though a Horror Inc. employee had ultimate approval over Miller’s work, this factor did not transform Miller’s relationship from an independent contractor into an employee.